microsoft/vscode-docs/docs/remote/troubleshooting.md

 #### Extensions fail due to missing modules

 Extensions that rely on Electron or VS Code base modules (not exposed by the extension API) without providing a fallback can fail when running remotely.
-You may see errors in the Developer Tools window like `original-fs` not being found.
+You may see errors in the Developer Tools console like `original-fs` not being found.

 Resolution: Remove the dependency on an Electron module or provide a fallback.
 See the [extension guide](/api/advanced-topics/remote-extensions#avoid-using-electron-modules) for details.